 Designing a product is a continuous process and there is always room for improvement, same goes with this project.
 Although we have made improvement from V1 to V2, there's still plenty of room to be improved for later.

-I also learned to manage our resource (time and budget) by doing the most efficient task and work that is possible.
+I also learned to manage our resources (time and budget) by doing the most efficient task and work that is possible.